Building Quality Assurance Act

 Consequence class 1

-The new law initially applies only to new construction that falls under "consequence class 1.
-These are construction activities whose consequences in the event of mistakes are not so great.
-From Jan.
-1, 2024, you no longer need to apply for an engineering building permit for all new construction.
-For example, for a residential house, bicycle bridge or simple business premises, a notification to the municipality will suffice.
-However, you must engage a quality assurance contractor for these construction activities.
+The new law initially applies only to new construction projects classified as "consequence class 1."
+These are construction projects where the consequences of errors are not particularly severe.
+Starting January 1, 2024, you will no longer be required to apply for a technical building permit for all new construction.
+For example, for a single-family home, a bicycle bridge, or a simple commercial building, a notification to the municipality will suffice.
+However, you must engage a quality assurance professional for these construction activities.

 When to hire a quality assurance contractor?

-You can find more information and explanations about the consequence classes and the Wkb for building and renovating on the page of Rijksoverheid.
-In addition to a general explanation of the law, you can read what a quality assurance contractor does, how to apply for the technical permit, and what to do when your structure is finished.
+In addition to a general explanation of the law, you will learn what a quality assurance inspector does, how to apply for a technical permit, and what steps to take once your structure is complete.

 Apply for permit or report?

-You can use the Omgevingsloket to see if you need a permit or a notification.
-Is that the case?
-Then you can also apply for the permit or report via the Environment Counter.
+You can check on the Omgevingsloket website ( ) to see if you need a permit or need to file a notification.
+If so, you can also apply for the permit or file the notification through the Omgevingsloket.

 There are the following types of construction activities: